photo: guide's archive

 8. Day 8 Farewell to Albania

 It’s time to leave Albania with new skills and amazing experience under your belt.
 Transfers to Tirana or Saranda available, depending on your travel plan.
+It’s best to plan your flight for not earlier than 1 PM due to transfer times.
 See you next time!

-All nights during the riding training are spent in a guest house / villa in the countryside.
-Participants stay in 2- and 3-bed rooms, with two shared toilets and a shared bathroom.
-All the usual amenities are available on site: electricity, WiFi, ability to wash your clothes and gear.
-There is also a terrace at the group’s disposal, where some of the meals will be served.
+We spend two nights—the first and the last—in a hotel in the centre of Gjirokastra.
+All nights during the riding training are spent in a guesthouse/villa in the countryside.
+Participants are accommodated in double and triple rooms, with two shared toilets and a shared bathroom.
+All typical amenities are available on-site: electricity, WiFi, and the option to do laundry.
+The group also has access to a terrace where some of the meals will be served.

-During your stay all meals from dinner on day one to breakfast on day eight are provided.
-Breakfast is always served in the guest house.
-For two dinners, welcome and farewell ones – on the first and seventh day, we go to a traditional restaurant in Gjirokaster, while other dinners are served in the guest house.
-For lunches we will visit local traditional restaurants, serving dishes typical of the local cuisine and offering authentic local flavours.
+All meals are provided from dinner on the first day to breakfast on the eighth day.
+Breakfasts are always served at the guesthouse.
+For two dinners—the welcome dinner on the first day and the farewell dinner on the seventh—we will go to a traditional restaurant in Gjirokastra, while the remaining dinners are served at the guesthouse.
+Lunches will be taken in local, traditional restaurants that offer dishes typical of the regional cuisine and authentic local flavours.

 Riding equipment

 We use good quality English saddles.
-The saddle is constructed traditionally, we use a bits.
+The saddle is built traditionally, we use a bits.
 The equipment is pretty much identical to what you will find in good stables all across Europe.

 Beginners almost never have ‘professional’ riding equipment.
 If you have your breeches, chaps, riding boots – good.
 If you don’t have these, we will advise you on choosing and completing the basic equipment and what clothing and equipment is suitable for such a course.